 With that in mind, here are our tentative predications as to how every one of the 12 months following the opening of Star Wars: Galaxy’s Edge ranks at Disneyland ranks in order of worst to best…

-12. June 2019 – The first two months that Star Wars: Galaxy’s Edge is open will be the worst two months it’s open.
+12. July 2019 – The first two months that Star Wars: Galaxy’s Edge is open will be the worst two months it’s open.
 Which ends up being the worst is debatable.
-In June’s “favor” are the facts that it’s opening month, Annual Passholders aren’t blocked out, Grad Nites are occurring, and media buzz will be at its pinnacle.
-To make matters even worse, the desperately needed Pixar Pals parking structure won’t open until July 2019.
+We’re expecting July 2019 to be totally bonkers.

 Just as the AP blockouts start to stem the flow of locals into Disneyland, an influx of summer tourists, all looking to be among the first to experience Star Wars Land, will take their place.
 Additionally, implementation of the virtual “boarding pass” timed entry system could really impact attendance among locals.